yahonda/rails-dev-box/README.md

     vagrant@rails-dev-box:/vagrant/rails/activerecord$ bundle
     vagrant@rails-dev-box:/vagrant/rails/activerecord$ rake test_oracle

-## How to clone the Oracle enhancedd repository and execute unit tests
+## How to clone the Oracle enhanced repository and execute unit tests

 Clone the oracle-enhanced repository as you do Rails.